 Construction time line

 The realisation of the KM3NeT infrastructure will proceed in phases.
-The first phase of construction has started in 2015 and is expected to be finished in 2017.
+The first phase of construction has started in 2015.
 For the next phase of KM3NeT 2.0 a Letter of Intent has been published with the intention – pending funding – to finish construction in 2020.
 After that, the third and final phase of construction will include an extension of the detectors to several cubic kilometres, required for efficient detection of the neutrinos that are so shy to interact that huge detection volumes are required.
 The required large detection volumes explain the choice for instrumenting the abundant natural waters of the Mediterranean.

 Read the Memorandum of Understanding for KM3NeT-phase1 for details about the funding of the first phase of construction of KM3NeT.
 In the Letter of Intent for KM3NeT 2.0 the plans for the second phase of construction of KM3NeT detailed.